 St Paul of the Cross (1604-1775)

-Posted in "Follow Me", DOCTORS of the Church, FRANCISCAN OFM, GOD ALONE!, ON the SAINTS, OUR Cross, QUOTES on CONSOLATION, QUOTES on HAPPINESS, QUOTES on SELF-DENIAL, QUOTES on SUFFERING, QUOTES on the CROSS of CHRIST, QUOTES on TRUST in GOD, The FAITHFUL on PILGRIMAGE, The WILL of GOD, The WORD
+Posted in "Follow Me", DOCTORS of the Church, FRANCISCAN OFM, GOD ALONE!, ON the SAINTS, OUR Cross, QUOTES on CONSOLATION, QUOTES on HAPPINESS, QUOTES on SELF-DENIAL, QUOTES on SUFFERING, QUOTES on the CROSS of CHRIST, QUOTES on TRUST and complete CONFIDENCE in GOD, The FAITHFUL on PILGRIMAGE, The WILL of GOD, The WORD

 Quote/s of the Day – 16 December – ‘He who loses his life, for My sake will find it.’ – Matthew 16:25